roblammert/PoetryAndPrayer/My Desert/My Desert.md

 Though there is only one pair of steps behind me, I do not trudge the dunes alone.
 A demon, my tempter, joins at my left, willing my thoughts not to be my own.
 At my right is my Lord and Savior, with his hand upon my shoulder.
-He awaits me choose, hoping that for my sins, I will want to atone.
+He awaits my choice, hoping that for my sins, I will want to atone.

 My body is strained, my throat is parched, but my feet march on.
 I will push myself until my temptations and distractions are gone.